platipusica/SambaShares/README.md

 =================
 One can add any Samba smb.conf *name = value*.
 To create a *name*, Open Application builder/Project/Task/Group/Journals/Samba Share, and add it there as a *value* which is a Lookup value created on Project/Task/Lookup lists.
 This App was based on my other Jam.py app, http://jampy-aliases.herokuapp.com, hence some table names will reference email aliases.
 This can be refactored.
+Further enhancements would be beneficial like having a Dashboard with shared folders analytics (ie, number of groups per share, etc).

 About Jam.py
 =================